-Further efforts to strengthen resilience include Cyber Incident Response Playbook that enables a structured and swift response, plus a security awareness program aimed at improving staff readiness.
-A Third-Party Risk Assessment Platform is also in use to assess vendor and partner security vulnerabilities.
-Initiatives for improved Asset Discovery and Visibility continue to expand oversight of IT and OT assets.
-Cloud infrastructure and operating systems undergo regular hardening to limit exposure, while Managed Detection and Response (MDR) services provide advanced threat monitoring and remediations.
-Periodic security audits and penetration tests proactively help the organization uncover and address security gaps.
+To further enhance its cybersecurity resilience, AboitizPower has developed a Cyber Incident Response Playbook to ensure a structured and swift response to cyber incidents.
+A security awareness program has been launched to improve staff readiness, supported by the deployment of a Third-Party Risk Assessment Platform to assess vendor and partner security vulnerabilities.
+Initiatives to improve Asset Discovery and Visibility are also being strengthened to enhance monitoring and control over IT and OT assets.
+The hardening of cloud infrastructure and operating systems further enhances system resilience, while continuous threat detection systems actively monitor for malicious activity.
+AboitizPower has also improved its Managed Detection and Response (MDR) services to enhance threat response capabilities.
+Security audits and penetration testing are regularly conducted to proactively identify and address security gaps.

-Cyber and Information Security risks remains a critical item in the agenda of the Board Risk Committee, reflecting AboitizPower's proactive approach to safeguarding its operations and stakeholders in an ever-evolving digital landscape.
+Cyber and Information Security risks will remain a critical item in the agenda of the Board Risk Committee in years to come.
+This strategic focus underscores the organization's proactive stance in managing and mitigating risks associated with digitization and information security.

-6. Supply Chain
+7. Supply Chain